Given the following reaction:

 [Explain]

-First we want to convert the given amount of R1
+First we want to convert the given amount of R1 from grams to moles.
+To do this, we divide

-the given amount of R1
+the given amount of R1 by the molar mass of R1.

 \dfrac{\text{GRAMS_OF }R1}{\text{MOLAR_MASS_OF }R1} = \text{MOLES_OF }R1

-, we look up the atomic weight of each atom in a molecule of
+To find the molar mass of R1, we look up the atomic weight of each atom in a molecule of

-in the periodic table and add them together.
+R1 in the periodic table and add them together.

-In this case, it's R1_MOLAR_MASS \text{g/mol}
+In this case, it's R1_MOLAR_MASS \text{g/mol}.

-Dividing the given R1_MASS \text{g}
+Dividing the given R1_MASS \text{g} of R1 by the molar mass of

-tells us we're starting with
+R1_MOLAR_MASS \text{g/mol} tells us we're starting with

-R1_MOL\text{ plural_form(MOLE, R1_MOL) OF }R1
+R1_MOL\text{ plural_form(MOLE, R1_MOL) OF }R1.

 \dfrac{R2_MASS \cancel{\text{g}}}{R2_MOLAR_MASS \cancel{\text{g}} / \text{mol}} =